Vignesh3122/MyInternshipProjects/To Do/todo-list-main/README.md

 ## Technologies Used

 - HTML5: The structure of the web app.
-- CSS3 with Tailwind CSS: For styling the app beautifully.
+- CSS3 : For styling the app beautifully.
 - JavaScript: To handle the interactive functionality of the app.
-- Local Storage: To save todos for persistent data across browser sessions.

-## Getting Started

-To run the Todo List web app on your local machine, follow these steps